 If you have had the unfortunate luck to spot some springtails inside your home, you should inspect to see if you have an infestation.
 For example, have you been spotting springtails hanging around the kitchen?
 Check under the sink.
 It would be best to inspect your cabinets and also to take a look into your drainpipe.
 If you find evidence that there is or has recently been a leak, it is highly probable you will have some form of mildew or mold present.

 If these unwanted house guests have been showing up in your bathroom, again, have a look under the sink.
-Another place that could help you find out if you are infested with springtails is by taking a close eye to the trap behind the tub.
+Another place that could help you find out if you are infested with springtails is by taking a close eye on the trap behind the tub.
 Hear or see any leaking pipes?
 Give your bathroom a critical eye when it comes to looking at the tiles.
 Mildew loves to develop behind tiles when there is missing grout.

 If you have a basement, check the walls for dampness.